 - Has the dog been involved in a fight or accident?

-Cover any obvious chest wounds to provide an air seal and then seek emergency veterinary assistance.
+Cover any obvious chest wounds to provide an air seal and seek emergency veterinary assistance.

-More common in cats than dogs, a buildup of fluid around the lungs is called a pleural effusion.
+A buildup of fluid around the lungs is called a pleural effusion, and is more common in cats than in dogs.
 The fluid physically squashes the lungs, preventing them from filling with air.
-The commonest effusions are related to the presence of a tumor, blood, pus, or chyle.
+The most common effusions are related to the presence of a tumor, blood, pus, or chyle.
 Ask yourself: